 5. Please note the following:

-- The answers to the three selection questions can be copied directly from a word processor while keeping the layout.
+- In some cases, pasting the answers to the three selection questions from a word processor while keeping the layout leads to exceed the limit to the number of words.
 Be careful not to exceed the maximum number of words and not to indicate anything (name of the University, names of the candidates...) that would make it possible to identify the answers to questions 1 and 2: they are evaluated anonymously.